poseidon-framework/poseidon-hs/README.md

   - `B`: BibTeX file is present
   - `.`: BibTeX file is missing

+Also here you can use the `--raw` option to output the survey table as a simple tab-delimited file.

 #### Validate command
 `validate` checks poseidon datasets for structural correctness.